 Read what to do if you can’t pay back your debt.

-It is so easy to borrow money through lenders.
-The web is crowded with companies that are happy to advance you cash within a few minutes; to approve you for a loan of up to £1,500 in just seconds; to advance you money instantly without any credit checks.
+It can be easy to borrow money, even for people who can’t afford to pay it back.
+There are loads of companies that are happy to advance you cash within a few minutes; to approve you for a loan of up to £1,500 in just seconds; to advance you money instantly without any credit checks.
 Many offer loans to people who have a “Very Bad Credit” history or who are already having difficulty repaying loans.

 Are you due a refund?
 Read through the next section in which we look at these new rules in some detail.
 If First Direct Loans is in breach YOU MAY BE DUE A REFUND EVEN IF YOU HAVE PAID OFF THE LOAN.

-Government cap on loan interest and other charges
+Loan interest and other charges – government cap

-These limits apply to all credit agreements that have an interest rate of 100% or more a year and that are due to be fully or substantially repaid within a year.
+These limits are relevant to credit agreements with an interest rate of 100% or more per year and that are meant to be fully or substantially repaid within a year.

-Additional regulations came into force in May 2017.
-They now must provide details of their products on a price comparison website authorised by the FCA and borrowers must be provided with a summary of the cost of borrowing.
+Other regulations came into force in May 2017.
+According to these, companies are required to provide details of their products using a price comparison website which has been authorised by the FCA and they must provide borrowers with a full summary of the costs, including any fees etc.

-If First Direct Loans is in breach of these regulations and is attempting to charge you more than they should, your credit agreement with them is unenforceable and they will not be able to make you repay the loan.
+If First Direct Loans are failing to adhere to the regulations and are trying to charge you more than they should, your credit agreement becomes unenforceable and cannot force you to pay back the loan.

-To check whether First Direct Loans is authorised, just enter the name of the company on this Interim Permission Consumer Credit Register search page.
-You can also search the financial services register here.
-If they do not have a valid up to date entry on at least one of these registers, simply stop paying them.
-They have no power to enforce the debt.
+You can check whether First Direct Loans is authorised by entering the name of the company on this Interim Permission Consumer Credit Register search page.
+You can also use the financial services register here.
+If there is no a valid up to date entry on these registers, you can just stop paying.
+They are not in a position to be able to enforce the debt.

 How to complain about First Direct Loans